UCLALibrary/research-tips/_tutorials/finding-and-using-keywords-in-context.markdown

 # CATEGORY
 # Enter one category to put the resource in (e.g. Getting Started).
 If you enter a category that doesn't already exist, a new category will be created on the WI+RE site.
 #
-category: category: Finding and Citing Sources
+category: Finding and Citing Sources
 #
 # SORT WEIGHT
 # not built yet - but hoping this will work soon - 2020-06-09